boraanand/x9115RAN/paper/3/README.md

 #### iii4: Patterns:

-The authors provides a great insight into the role of Experimentation vs Empirical results in relation to computer science.
+- The authors provides a great insight into the role of Experimentation vs Empirical results in relation to computer science.
+Experimentation is something that scientists do "under the laboratoryconditions" in order to observe casuwe and effect of different quantites.
+On the other hand, epirical results are any statement about the world that is related to observation or experience.
+- In order to make experimentations in software engineering, people often use syntheic data.
+Author makes a cautious note that such data should be used only for finding answers that are not clear from real data.
+It should not be a "substitute" , rather it should be "augmentation" to real data.
+In empirical software engineering we need both laboratory controlled data and data based on real world empirical experimentation, not one or the other.

 iv: Improvements:
 -----------------